The Art of

 How should I behave when invited to a Malaysian's home?

-Always remove your shoes at the entrance.
-Bring a small gift (chocolates, fruit) but avoid alcohol or pork products if the family is Muslim.
-If you are invited to dinner, wait for the host to invite you to start.
+Always take off your shoes at the door.
+Bring a small gift (chocolates, fruit) but avoid alcohol or pork-based products if the family is Muslim.
+If you are invited to dinner, wait for the host to invite you to begin.

 Can I talk about politics or religion?

-It is strongly advised to avoid criticism of local politics, the monarchy, or sensitive religious issues.
-These are private and sometimes legally restricted topics (Sedition Act).
+It is strongly advised to avoid criticising local politics, the monarchy or sensitive religious matters.
+These are private topics and are sometimes legally regulated (the Sedition Act).

 Yes, English is widely spoken in the cities.
 However, learning a few words of Bahasa Melayu is a huge sign of respect.
-Consult our guide for learning Malay.
+See our guide to learning Malay.

 What is "Manglish"?

-It is Malaysian English, mixed with grammatical structures and words from Malay, Chinese, and Tamil.
+It is Malaysian English, mixed with grammatical structures and words drawn from Malay, Chinese and Tamil.
 The use of particles like "lah", "lor" or "leh" at the end of sentences is typical.

-It is common for Malaysians to ask questions about your age, salary, or marital status upon the first meeting.
-It is not out of nosiness, but a way to determine your social standing and establish a connection.
+It is common for Malaysians to ask about your age, salary or marital status at the very first meeting.
+This is not nosiness but a way of placing your social standing and establishing a connection.

 Integration also comes through practice.
-Join our community to exchange with other French-speaking expatriates.
+Join our community to connect with other English-speaking expats.